unicode-org/jira-github-pr-check/README.md

 If running as a GCP Cloud Function, set "app" as the "Function to execute" in the Cloud Functions settings page.
 The server.js file will not be used; GCP will import the library function from app.js directly.

+The file "cloudbuild.yaml" is available in case you want to set up an automatic deployment based on a git repository push trigger.

 ## PR Flags

 The following "variables" can be set in the pull request body to change the behavior of the checker.